540 results sorted by ID

 Cryptographic protocols

 A zero-knowledge proof of training (zkPoT) enables a party to prove that they have correctly trained a committed model based on a committed dataset without revealing any additional information about the model or the dataset.
 An ideal zkPoT should offer provable security and privacy guarantees, succinct proof size and verifier runtime, and practical prover efficiency.
-In this work, we present Kaizen, a zkPoT targeted for deep neural networks (DNNs) that achieves the above ideals all at once....
+In this work, we present \name, a zkPoT targeted for deep neural networks (DNNs) that achieves all these goals at once.
+Our...

 Layout Graphs, Random Walks and the t-wise Independence of SPN Block Ciphers